openshift/enhancements/enhancements/ingress/haproxy-reload-interval.md

 	// 120s; the IngressController will not reject and replace this disallowed value with
 	// the default).
 	//
-	// A nil or zero value for reloadInterval tells the IngressController to choose the default,
+	// A zero value for reloadInterval tells the IngressController to choose the default,
-	// which is currently 5s and subject to change.
+	// which is currently 5s and subject to change without notice.
 	//
 	// This field expects an unsigned duration string of decimal numbers, each with optional
 	// fraction and a unit suffix, e.g. "100s", "1m30s".
 Valid time units are "s" and "m".